lightelligence-io/docs/content/en/devices/_index.md

 ---
 title: Managing the OLT Lifecycle
 linktitle: Managing the OLT Lifecycle
 description: Connect your actual IoT system landscape to the OLT platform.
+Add new devices.
 date: 2019-05-01
 publishdate: 2019-05-01
 lastmod: 2019-05-01